cs3org/reva/tests/acceptance/expected-failures-on-EOS-storage.md

 ### Won't fix
-Not everything needs to be implemented for ocis.
+Not everything needs to be implemented for OpenCloud.
 While the oc10 testsuite covers these things we are not looking at them right now.

 * _The `OC-LazyOps` header is [no longer supported by the client](https://github.com/owncloud/client/pull/8398), implmenting this is not necessary for a first production release.
 We plan to have an uploed state machine to visualize the state of a file, see https://github.com/owncloud/ocis/issues/214_
-* _Blacklisted ignored files are no longer required because ocis can handle `.htaccess` files without security implications introduced by serving user provided files with apache._
+* _Blacklisted ignored files are no longer required because OpenCloud can handle `.htaccess` files without security implications introduced by serving user provided files with apache._

 ### [remote.php/dav/uploads endpoint does not exist](https://github.com/owncloud/ocis/issues/1321)
 -   [coreApiWebdavUpload1/uploadFileAsyncUsingNewChunking.feature:14](https://github.com/opencloud-eu/opencloud/blob/main/tests/acceptance/features/coreApiWebdavUpload1/uploadFileAsyncUsingNewChunking.feature#L14)